 If you are breastfeeding in addition to bottle feeding, it’s often a good idea to stick with a slow flow nipple throughout baby’s bottle feeding life.
 If they get too used to the ease a fast bottle nipple, they may be less inclined to breastfeed.

-To summarize, if baby is feeding the volume they need to within a reasonable amount of time (20-30 minutes max!), then there is no reason to make a change.
-Save your money and buy baby one of the many other things they need!
+To summarize, if baby is feeding the volume they need to within a reasonable amount of time (20-30 minutes max!) and growing well, then there is no reason to make a change.
+Save your money to buy baby one of the many other things they need!